Student Life Awards

 2017 Student Life Awards Banquet

 2017 marks the 16th Annual Student Life Awards Banquet.
 The 2017 Student Life Awards Banquet will be held on Wednesday, April 5, 2017.
-Please review all of the award descriptions carefully and submit nominations by 12:00NOON on Wednesday, March 15, 2017.
+Please review all of the award descriptions carefully and submit nominations by 9:00 am on Friday, March 17, 2017.
 Complete nominations include a narrative with supporting facts for the nominee.
 Incomplete nomination forms will not be accepted.

 Award for Athletic Leadership – This award recognizes the positive contributions athletes make to the campus community.
 It is awarded to a student athlete who has contributed to both campus life and demonstrated leadership within their club or varsity sport.

 Award for Outstanding Contribution to Residential Life – This award is given to the student who has made significant contributions to the community and experience of students living in residence halls.
 This student, through their actions, leadership and innovation has promoted community through respect, fairness, and inclusion.

 Award for Outstanding Regimental Leadership – This award recognizes the positive contributions the Regiment of Midshipmen makes to the campus community.
 It is awarded to an individual member of the Regiment, or of the student body, who has led with integrity while collaborating with the Regiment of Midshipmen to make significant contributions to the greater campus community.

 Emerging Leader Award (2)– This award is given to two first year students who have emerged as leaders and who can be expected to contribute significantly to the campus community and the welfare of their fellow students during their time at the Academy.

 Non-Traditional Student Impact Award – Awarded to a non-traditional student who has used their life experiences to make a significant impact in the campus community including, but not limited to, campus life, academic achievement, leadership, and community service.
 The award winner will have promoted and demonstrated excellence in all aspects of their college experience.